killswitch123-vish/Iso27001-mini-grc-iam-project/README.md

-# ISO 27001 Mini GRC & IAM Project
+# ISO 27001 Mini GRC Project

 This mini-project is part of my **100-day journey into GRC, IAM, and AI security**.
 The goal was to practise reading **ISO 27001:2022 Annex A controls**, translate them into